robric/wiki-contrail-controller/Creating-SI-of-vrouter-instance-virtualization-type.md

 2. Content of &lt;name&gt; node will be also modified: Vrouter-agent will append first 5 letters of virtual machine UUID.

+3. File "/var/lib/libvirt/images/image_filename.img" must exist before you create service instance!

+4. XML above will work only if add only if your SI has only one interface!
+Add mode <interface> nodes if you need more.

 ## Creating service instance

 In order to create such a service instance (docker or libvirt-qemu), execute this command: